AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="security_requirements"/>

 #### 3.2.1.2 Security Requirements

- 1. The application should provide reliable information storage until it is deleted by the user.
+1. The application should provide reliable information storage until it is deleted by the user. <br>
- 2. The application should display a message confirming the removal operations.
+2. The application should display a message confirming the removal operations. <br>
- 3. The application should not restrict user access to files with records.
+3. The application should not restrict user access to files with records. <br>

 <a name="restrictions"/>